- Requires medical diagnosis

 Should I seek medical care?

-It is usually unnecessary to seek medical care, because pityriasis rosea often disappears without treatment.
+It is usually unnecessary to seek medical care, because the rash often disappears without treatment.
 However, you should contact your healthcare provider if the itching is bearable and not relieved after self-treatment, or if you are unsure whether the rashes are caused by pityriasis rosea.

 Treatment for Pityriasis Rosea